Dictionary-Sparse Recovery From Heavy-Tailed Measurements

 The structure of this paper is organized as follows.
 After reviewing related works, we provide some preliminaries in \Cref{sec:background}.
-In \Cref{sec:results:deterministic}, we present our results for deterministic dictionary matrices $\f{D}$ and random measurements $\f{\Phi}$, before we present our results for joint random models on the dictionary $\f{D}$ and the measurement matrix $\f{\Phi}$ in \Cref{sec:results:random}.
-Our main technical result is presented in \Cref{sec:technical:lemma}.
+In \Cref{sec:results:deterministic}, we present our results for deterministic dictionary matrices $\f{D}$ and random measurements $\f{\Phi}$ and at the end we introduce our main technical result.
+In \Cref{sec:results:random} we present our results for joint random models on the dictionary $\f{D}$ and the measurement matrix $\f{\Phi}$ in \Cref{sec:results:random}.
 Finally, we present the proofs of our results in \Cref{sec:proofs}, and conclude with a short discussion in \Cref{sec:conclusion}.